Six steps to building a more responsible, resilient supply chain

 Step 3: Centralise your risk monitoring

 This will save you time, resources and confusion.
-There are lots of specialised tools in the market which help you monitor your supply chain for different risk workflows.
+There are lots of specialised tools in the market which help you monitor and build a responsible supply chain for different risk workflows.
 That’s great, but, put a wrapper around them and keep your data consistent within that framework.
 This means hosting your own facility data, your supplier data, plus all your third-party inherent risk data in one place.

 Step 4: Remember the world doesn't stand still